Primark Geolocation

 The experience of allowing and not allowing geolocation was positively perceived by users

-• 74/100 would share their location because it’s easy and quick way to find the nearest store
+• Most users would share their location because it’s easy and quick way to find the nearest store

 Final Design